This is NOT a government website.CaliforniaUCP.org is an independent informational resource.For official services visit californiaucp.dbesystem.com

 Federal regulations give certifying agencies 90 days to process a complete DBE application.
 The key word is "complete."
 When an application arrives missing documents, the agency sends it back — and the 90-day clock does not start until everything is in hand.
 Many applicants end up waiting 6 months or more because of avoidable paperwork gaps.

-1. Personal Narrative (New Requirement)
+1. Personal Narrative (Now Required of Everyone)

 Our Personal Narrative guide explains the structure, required content, and common mistakes.